 - Itching: You may experience mild itching along the vein route.
 This normally lasts 1-2 days.

-- Transient Hyperpigmentation: Approximately 30% of all patients, who undergo sclerotherapy notice a light brown discoloration after treatment.
-Nearly all patients notice a darkening of the vein immediately after the procedure.
-In rare instances the darkening may persist for 4 to 12 months.
+- Transient Hyperpigmentation: Approximately 30% of all patients, who undergo sclerotherapy notice a light brown discoloration after treatment, which fades with time.

 - Allergic Reactions: Very rarely a patient may have an allergic reaction to the sclerosing agent.
 This risk is greater in patients who have a history of allergic reactions.

-- Pain: A few patients may experience moderate to severe pain and some bruising around the injection site.
-The veins may be tender to touch after the treatment and an uncomfortable sensation may be felt along the vein route.
-This pain is usually temporary lasting 1 to 7 days.
+- Pain: The veins may be tender to touch after the treatment and an uncomfortable sensation may be felt along the vein route.
+This is usually temporary.